mohamed-halemo/FanChat-Privacy/privacy-policy.md

 relating to their Personal Data:
 1. right to access.
 You can request access to your Personal Data and obtain a copy of such Personal Data in a format acceptable to you (e.g. PDF, DOC, DOCX, etc.).
-You can submit such request by sending an email to: info@divo.fashion.
+You can submit such request by sending an email to: azaki@webbingstone.com.
 After your request is received, our privacy team reviews the form and conducts requestor's identity verification without undue delay.
 Upon successful verification, you are provided with a copy of your Personal Data;
 2. right to data portability.
 You have the right to receive your Personal Data, which you have provided to us, in a structured, commonly used and machine-readable format and have the right to transmit those data to another service provider (controller) without hindrance from us;
 3. right to erasure ("Right to be forgotten") and right to rectification.
-You are entitled to request erasure or rectification of your Personal Data by sending us a respective request to: info@divo.fashion.
+You are entitled to request erasure or rectification of your Personal Data by sending us a respective request to: azaki@webbingstone.com.
 We will handle requests for Personal Data to be rectified or deleted, unless there is a legal requirement that prohibits such request to be fulfilled.
 When request is fulfilled, you will be informed that your Personal Data is changed or erased and is not-longer collected, however, to fulfil our legal requirements the Company Parties will store information about each requestor for the purposes of providing an evidence that a request has been fulfilled;
 4. right to object.
 At all times, you are entitled to object to Processing of your Personal Data.
-Right to object can be exercised by sending an email to: info@divo.fashion.
+Right to object can be exercised by sending an email to: azaki@webbingstone.com.
 Upon receipt of the request, the Company Parties cease the Processing, unless there is a legal or statutory ground for such Processing;
 5. right to be informed.
 If you are inquiring about Processing activities conducted with respect to your Personal Data, the Company Parties, without undue delay, will provide information about: (i) purposes of Processing; (ii)